 Effective tours are available to as wide a variety of people as possible.
 Some people who may be curious or receptive to your message may not be able to afford a mandatory tour cost, so consider charging tours with a suggested donation amount or offer a sliding scale of cost depending on individuals’ needs.
-Many folks have limited mobility and may not be able to attend tours based on the distance of walking required throughout the experience or due to a lack of adequate accessible paths prohibiting comfortable movement.
-It is not always financially feasible to prioritize accessible paths at a large acreage farmed animal sanctuary, but consider how you can make your experience as open to people of all abilities as possible!
+Many folks have limited mobility and may not be able to attend tours based on the amount of walking, duration, or lack of accessible paths that afford people comfortable movement.
+It is not always financially feasible to prioritize more accessible paths at a large-acreage farmed animal sanctuary, but consider how you can make the tour experience more accessible to folks with disabilities.

-You could also work with volunteers or partner with other local organizations create tours in other languages such as American Sign Language or Spanish to help your organization’s message meet a more diverse and less frequently served audience.
+You might also consider working with volunteers or partnering with a local organization to create tours in other languages such as American Sign Language or Spanish to help your sanctuary’s message meet a more diverse and less frequently served audience.

 Tours For Younger Humans

-If you offer tours to very young people, it’s very likely that you’ll have to carefully consider how to frame your message in order to keep kids engaged and feeling like they’re a part of the experience.
-Kids won’t learn if they don’t feel like they can relate to the material at hand.
-You’ll have to decide whether to create separate tours for younger audiences, or whether you wish to restrict tours to adults, or whether you need to create suggested age minimums for the tours you lead.
+If you offer tours to very young people, it’s very likely that you’ll have to carefully consider how to frame your message in order to keep kids engaged.
+Kids won’t learn if they don’t feel like they can relate to the material you’re presenting.
+You’ll have to decide whether or not you’d like to create separate tours for younger audiences, restrict tours to adults, or create suggested age minimums for the tours you lead.

 Tour Guide Training

-Regardless of whether those leading your tours are superstar volunteers or if tour guiding is a paid position at your sanctuary, it’s important to create a robust tour guide training program for those leading your tours.
-Your guides are the humans responsible for translating the stories and desires of your residents, telling your sanctuary’s story, and keeping both residents and humans safe at all times, including being aware of resident body language and steering visitors away from residents who may be distressed or frustrated with human proximity.
+Regardless of whether your tour guides are superstar volunteers or paid employees at your sanctuary, it’s important to create a robust tour guide training program for those leading your tours.
+Your guides are the humans responsible for telling the stories of your residents and sanctuary and keeping both residents and humans safe at all times.
+They must be aware of resident body language so they can steer visitors away from residents who may be distressed or frustrated with human proximity.
 This is a position that requires having a wide variety of skills and experiences in order to create a good experience for everyone who visits your sanctuary.

-A tour guide should know your residents by sight and be able to relay some of their history, personality, and the plight of other animals just like them.
-They should be able to engage the audience effectively, answering sometimes delicate questions with tact and be able to build connections with visitors without ever coming off as judgmental.
-They should be able to tailor the stories and facts they tell to the audience that they’re talking to, especially in the case of special tours of diverse guest ages, abilities, backgrounds, and associations.
+A tour guide should also know your residents by sight and be able to relay some of their history, personality, and the plight of other animals just like them.
+They should be able to engage the audience effectively, answer delicate questions with tact, and be able to build connections with visitors without ever coming off as judgmental.
+They should be able to tailor the stories and facts they tell based on the varied ages, abilities, and backgrounds of the audience.
 And they should be very mindful of the language that they choose to use!

-Most importantly, your tour guide training should allow for every tour to be consistent in facts, stories, and tone.
-Your tour could be your biggest bridge to the community your sanctuary is based in, so all aspects of it must be effectively managed, its content must be able to evolve and change as necessary, and all tour guides must be informed when updates are made to the tour format or content.
+Most importantly, your tour guide training should emphasize message consistency.
+Your tour could be your biggest bridge to the community your sanctuary is based in, so all aspects of it must be effectively managed and its content must be able to evolve and change as necessary.
+All tour guides must be informed when updates are made to the tour format or content.

-You may require that your tour guides go through a detailed training process, that they shadow existing veteran tour guides, or that they co-guide a tour for the first few weeks until they get the hang of it.
+You may require that your tour guides go through a detailed training process, which can include shadowing an experienced tour guide or co-facilitating a tour for the first few weeks until they get the hang of it.
 Role playing different scenarios and guest conversations with tour guides is an excellent way to help them develop their voice and techniques.
-It’s also a good idea to occasionally have a representative of the sanctuary attend each tour guide’s tours throughout the year to ensure that your visitors are having the experience that you intend them to have!
+It’s also a good idea to occasionally have a representative of the sanctuary attend each tour guide’s tour throughout the year to ensure that your visitors are having the experience that you want them to have!

 If your sanctuary has a lot of activity, rescues, and developments throughout the week, it’s good practice to implement a weekly update for your guides to ensure that they are always up-to-date about any information they need to impart upon guests or any areas of the tour that may need temporary modification!